 Canada's federated and affiliated system of post-secondary institutions is an ingenious adaptation of the Oxbridge mode.
-By formally associating themselves with large secular institutions, the federated and affiliated colleges can offer their students not just the intimate atmosphere of a smaller setting coupled with the Roman Carbolic erbos envisioned in their mission; the federated and affiliated colleges can also provide post-secondary advantages which they simply could not offer on their own: well-developed athletic facilities and varsity athleting programmes, access to a wide range of nationally and internationally respected scholars, the reputation of major well-established universities, extensive research libraries, immediate access to anational student organisations, comprehensive academic programmes, and the like.
-The federated and affiliated system also provides an extended intellectual home base for the colleges' faculty, immediate access to extensive computer facilities and other research tools, immediate access to extensive computer facilities and other research tools, immediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computer facilities and other research tools, simmediate access to extensive computers and the like.
+By formally associating themselves with large secular institutions, the federated and affiliated colleges can offer their students not just the initiate at atmosphere of a smaller setting coupled with the Roman Catholic ethos envisioned in their mission; the federated and affiliated colleges can also provide post-secondary advantages which they simply could not offer on their own. well-developed athletic facilities and varisity athletic programmes, access to a wide range of nationally and internationally respected scholars, the reputation of major well-stabilisted and affiliated system also provides an extended intellectual home base for the colleges' faculty, immediate access to oxtensive computer facilities and other research tools, immediate access to professional resources with respect to staff and faculty policy issues, and the like.
 (CCCU)